mudassir060/Commands/Stacked.md

 1-Creates a new Service file in lib/services/ 2-Creates the unit tests file in test/services/ 3-Registers the Service with your StackedApp

+### Delete service
+    stacked delete service stripe
+This command deletes a service with all associated files and makes necessary code changes for deleting a service.

 ### Creating a new Bottom Sheet
     stacked create bottom_sheet alert